Unlock Cheyenne Bold Flavors: A Hidden Gem for Foodies

 Craft Beverages: Cheyenne’s Underrated Brewing and Distilling Scene

 The craft beverage scene in Cheyenne is all about innovation and using local ingredients.
-At Rockpile Brewing Co., I tried a caramelized onion brown ale made with local produce.
-It showed how Wyoming’s landscape can change flavors.
+At Rockpile Brewing Co., you can try a caramelized onion brown ale made with local produce.
+It shows how Wyoming’s landscape can change flavors.

 This Wyoming beer scene is all about working together.
 Brewers team up with local farmers to use ingredients like Rocky Mountain honey and prairie malt.
 You can read more about these partnerships here.